Advanced OB/GYNE Associates

 If you have human papillomavirus (HPV), it can lead to severe complications, including cancer.
-Dr. Das, Dr. Griggs, and Dr. Kruyukov all provide sexually transmitted disease (STD) testing, preventive care exams, and effective treatment for HPV at Advanced OB/GYNE Associates in Hoffman Estates and Arlington Heights, Illinois.
+Dr. Das, Dr. Griggs, Dr. Kruyukov, and Dr. Khalid all provide sexually transmitted disease (STD) testing, preventive care exams, and effective treatment for HPV at Advanced OB/GYNE Associates in Hoffman Estates and Arlington Heights, Illinois.
 Utilizing state-of-the-art testing and screening methods, Dr. Das offers quality health care for Chicagoland women.
 If you have HPV or if you suspect you might and need testing or a checkup, call the office today or use online booking to schedule an appointment.

 Human papillomavirus is a group of more than 100 viruses that are related and usually cause warts on the genitals and other parts of your body.
 Some strains of HPV are sexually transmitted and can lead to cervical cancer if left untreated.

 The symptoms of HPV manifest in different places depending on the type of infection you have.
 Warts are one of the most common visible signs.
 They’re usually small flesh-colored or white bumps that generally grow on your hands and fingers.